andrew-ld/lutris-gamepad-ui/README.md

 - **Gamepad-First Interface:** Navigate the entire application without a mouse or keyboard.
 The UI provides context-aware on-screen button prompts that adapt to your connected controller (Xbox, PlayStation, etc.) and offers audio feedback for interactions.

 - **Organized Game Library:** Games are automatically organized into shelves for "Recently Played," "All Games," and by categories defined in Lutris.
+Find games quickly using the universal search with an integrated **on-screen keyboard**.
 Game cards display cover art, playtime, and last played date, with dynamically generated gradients as fallbacks for missing art.

 - **Seamless Gameplay:** Launch games directly from the library.
 While a game is running, a clean "Now Playing" screen is displayed.
+Features include an **experimental pause function** and the ability to open the main Lutris desktop app directly.
 A global shortcut (Gamepad Home/Guide button or `Ctrl+X`) allows you to toggle the UI's visibility without closing your game.

-- **Integrated System Controls:** Access a comprehensive system menu to manage your device.
-This includes a universal library search, audio output and volume controls, Bluetooth device management, and system power options (reboot, shutdown).
+- **Integrated System Controls:** Access a comprehensive system menu to manage your device:
+  - **Audio Settings:** Manage volume and switch between output devices.
+  - **Bluetooth Management:** Connect and disconnect devices (controllers, headsets, etc.).
+  - **Display Settings:** Control **Brightness** and toggle **Night Light** (supports GNOME, KDE, and external monitors via `ddcutil`).
+  - **Power Options:** Reboot or shutdown the system directly from the UI.

+- **Customization & Localization:**
+  - **Multi-language Support:** Currently available in English, Italian, Persian, and Swedish.
+  - **Advanced Settings:** Fine-tune your experience with settings for gamepad autorepeat delay, UI zoom level, and sound feedback.
+  - **Theming:** Fully customizable appearance via `theme.json` (see the Custom Theming Guide below).

 ## Custom Theming Guide